-A church has been a church at Hólar since the 11th century.
-The current church was erected in 1763 and is one of the oldest stone-churches in Iceland.
-It is red in colour and the red stones come from the mountain above Hólar.
+A church has been at Hólar since the 11th century.
+The current church was erected in 1763 and is the oldest stone church in Iceland.
+It is red in colour, built from stones from the mountain Hólabyrða above Hólar.

 Hólakirkja cathedral is the seventh church on this site and the fifth cathedral.